Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 AgentsPrompting

-Prompt engineering used to be treated like copywriting with caffeine.
-It is closer to policy design: define the task, define the boundaries, show the pattern, and verify the result against reality.
-The magic phrase, regrettably, never arrived.
+Prompt engineering used to get treated like copywriting on caffeine.
+In practice it is closer to policy design.
+Define the task, the boundaries, the pattern.
+Check the result against reality.
+The magic phrase never showed up.

 Why this shifted

-OpenAI, Anthropic, and Google all converged on the same practical lesson: prompts matter, but only inside a wider system that includes tools, context, examples, and evaluation.
+OpenAI, Anthropic, and Google ended up at roughly the same lesson.
+Prompts matter, but only inside a wider system that includes tools, context, examples, and evaluation.

 Prompting is one layer

-Good output quality is usually the result of several layers working together.
+Output quality usually comes from several layers working together.

 What actually matters